pretis/flexpret/fpga/README.md

 # FPGA

 FlexPRET may be run on an FPGA.

-## Getting started

-### Prerequisites

-### Hardware setup

-### LED example

-Run the example located in `./zedboard/leds` to verify that the setup is correct.

-### Blinky example

-Run the example located in `./zedboard/fp-blinky`.
-This example runs blinky using the FlexPRET CPU and verifies that software can run on the FPGA.
+Each supported FPGA board has its own folder.
+Currently, the only supported board is the *Zedboard*.
+Refer to the `README.md` there for getting started.

+To create an FPGA bitstream, first run `make fpga` in the top-level directory.
+This will generate an `FpgaTop.v` file based on the Chisel code.
+The makefile system here will pick up that file.